I'm Jamie Page and I'm one of the directors of Butel Health Services along with Scott Gentle.

-Jamie graduated from Salford University U.K. in 2005, with a BSc in Sports Rehabilitation.
-He moved to Australia the same year and completed his Masters in Physiotherapy at Sydney University in 2008.
+I graduated from Salford University U.K. in 2005 with a BSc in Sports Rehabilitation.
+I moved to Australia the same year and completed my Masters in Physiotherapy from Sydney University in 2008.
 I started work with Butel Health services late 2008.

-Jamie had originally worked as a personal trainer and completed a Personal Training and Sports Therapy Diploma in 2002.
-His background from personal training to physiotherapy ensured Jamie became very passionate about how people move early on and opened up questions as to why people struggled to move optimally or experienced pain?
+I had originally worked as a personal trainer and completed a Personal Training and Sports Therapy Diploma in 2002.
+My background from personal training to physiotherapy ensured I became very passionate about how people move and how to motivate people in multiple areas of health.

-With acute injury Jamie maintains up to date evidence based practice and regularly reviews new research and evolves his interventions accordingly.
-His musculoskeletal approach to physiotherapy involves looking at posture and biomechanics as a factor in performance, injury and recovery.
+With acute injury management I maintain up to date evidence based practice and regularly review new research and evolve my interventions accordingly.
+I have a musculoskeletal approach to physiotherapy within this setting involving looking at posture and biomechanics as a factor in performance, injury and recovery.

-Jamie has completed numerous post-graduate courses including dry needling, myofascial release, articular and muscle energy techniques and pain education workshops.
+I have completed numerous post-graduate courses including dry needling, myo-fascial release, articular and muscle energy techniques and pain education workshops with Butler and Moseley.

-Jamie is involved in a NSW PHD research project for the treatment of chronic pelvic and back pain.
-Jamie additionally runs a personal training studio in Darlinghurst doing a combination of physiotherapy and personal training.
-If you are interested in making a booking in Darlinghurst, please call Jamie on 0431 124 441.
-In his spare time Jamie plays lots of tennis, loves to travel and does his best to follow Manchester United from a more challenging time zone.
+I additionally run a personal training studio in Darlinghurst doing a combination of physiotherapy and physiotherapy-based personal training.
+If you are interested in making a booking in Darlinghurst, please call me on 0431 124 441.

 What I love most about working as a physiotherapist is it's constant evolution and the challenges keeping up with such a dynamic area of health.
 Every year is different and investing intellectually in this movement only brings more reward and job satisfaction.